 One of the many advantages of travelling with Stray Asia is private transportation.
 Along the Mekong River, Stray takes a 2-day slow boat trip, run by a local family.
-This allows us to travel out our own pace with plenty of room on the boat for both people and food, in stark contrast to the public boats which are often over-crowded with irregular departure times.
+This allows us to travel at our own pace with plenty of room on the boat for both people and food, in stark contrast to the public boats which are often overcrowded with irregular departure times.

 Stray blogger Naomi takes us on her journey…

 Did you know you can find white sand beaches in land-locked Laos?